ViralSymphony/azuredevops-presentations/README.md

 Azure DevOps Presentations is a collection of [Reveal.js](https://github.com/hakimel/reveal.js) presentations used for training our team members on Azure DevOps, Git, and DevOps in general.

+We also use a modified version of [Pike Street Theme](https://github.com/felixrieseberg/Reveal-PikeStreet) for these presentations.

 ## Installation

 These presentations rely on Reveal.js, which requires npm.